 the Council AC may review the condition of consent in accordance with Condition 105, where mitigation measures and contingency planning cannot reduce geotechnical risk within the Site boundary to R3 or less, or cannot reduce geotechnical risk beyond the Site boundary to R2 or less for FCIL owned land, or R1 for land not owned by FCIL.

-a process for review of the TARP to adapt to any changes in the geotechnical conditions encountered and associated geotechnical risks.
+a process for review of the TARP (and any subsequent re-certification in accordance with conditions 22 – 27 and 29 – 31) to adapt to any changes in the geotechnical conditions encountered and associated geotechnical risks.

 Landscape Rehabilitation Strategy and Management Plan